-Decentralized internet faces almost the same challenges that have stifled cryptocurrencies entry into the mainstream world.
-While both have the potential to revolutionize the way people live their lives in the near future, they face of stiff opposition and an unending list of hurdles to go mainstream.
+Decentralized Internet faces some challenges that have stifled cryptocurrencies entry into the mainstream world.
+Both have the potential to revolutionize the way people live their lives in the near future.
+The face of stiff opposition and an unending list of hurdles to go mainstream.

 Decentralized Internet, without a doubt, has the potential to address some of the deficiencies that have made centralized internet connection untenable.
-Right from addressing privacy issues to ensuring the security of data, decentralized internet connections stand a better chance of revolutionizing the internet.
+Right from addressing privacy issues to ensuring data security, decentralized internet connections stand a better chance of revolutionizing the Internet.
 Such connections would also benefit the end consumer and break the status quo when it comes to how companies handle data.

 Centralized vs. decentralized internet network is a debate that won’t end anytime soon.
 So, if you want to learn more about them, you can check out our free blockchain course.